mallond/elixir-mix/README_Explore.md

 ###Inventory of Parts

--  *Erlang* Erlang is a programming language used to build massively scalable soft real-time systems with requirements on high availability.
+-  **Erlang** Erlang is a programming language used to build massively scalable soft real-time systems with requirements on high availability.
--  *Elixir* Elixir is a dynamic, functional language designed for building scalable and maintainable applications.
+-  **Elixir** Elixir is a dynamic, functional language designed for building scalable and maintainable applications.
--  *Cowboy* Cowboy is a small, fast and modular HTTP server written in Erlang.
+-  **Cowboy** Cowboy is a small, fast and modular HTTP server written in Erlang.
--  *Cowlib* Cowlib is a support library for manipulating Web protocols.
+-  **Cowlib** Cowlib is a support library for manipulating Web protocols.
--  *Phoenix* Elixir Web Framework targeting full-featured, fault tolerant applications with realtime functionality
+-  **Phoenix** Elixir Web Framework targeting full-featured, fault tolerant applications with realtime functionality
--  *Plug* A specification for composable modules in between web applications Connection adapters for different web servers in the Erlang VM
+-  **Plugv** A specification for composable modules in between web applications Connection adapters for different web servers in the Erlang VM
--  *Poison* Poison is a new JSON library for Elixir focusing on wicked-fast
+-  **Poison** Poison is a new JSON library for Elixir focusing on wicked-fast
--  *Ranch* Ranch is a socket acceptor pool for TCP protocols.
+-  **Ranch** Ranch is a socket acceptor pool for TCP protocols.